Account Info

 Regardless of the reasons behind the September curse, and whether the market will once again face difficulties this year or overcome the curse, for some cautious investors, staying vigilant will do no harm.
 They are also looking at more potential trades to avoid this seasonal volatility.

-Volatility Trading: Wall Street's "fear index" $CBOE Volatility S&P 500 Index (.VIX.US)$ has now dropped to 15.
-For comparison, this index surged to unprecedented levels above 65 during the market sell-off in early August.
+Volatility Trading: The Wall Street "fear gauge," $CBOE Volatility S&P 500 Index (.VIX.US)$ has now dropped to 15, which is lower than its long-term average of 19.5.
+For comparison, this index soared to over 65 during the market sell-off in early August, hitting its highest level since the onset of the COVID-19 and a level reached only a few times in this century.

 Source: moomoo